brainandforce/Electrum.jl/docs/src/types.md

 # Types

-Electrum.jl provides a rich type system for handling a variety of data that may arise in computational work with periodic structures..
+Electrum.jl provides a rich type system for handling a variety of data that may arise in computational work with periodic structures.
 Many of these types are generic enough to handle cases of crystals in arbitrary dimension, which may be useful for theoretical work or for handling complicated real-world cases, such as incommensurately modulated crystals.